 The genus, Mammillaria Haw., was named and described as such by Adrian Hardy Haworth in Synopsis Plantarum Succulentarum in 1812.

-Plants of the World Online lists 164 species in the Mammillaria genus (as of 11-30-20 when I am writing this page).
-Mammillaria is a member of the plant family Cactaceae with 144 genera.
-Those numbers could change as updates are made.
+As of 12-10-22 Plants of the World Online lists 139 species in the Mammillaria genus (there were 154 when this page was previously updated on 9-5-21 when this page was last updated).
+It is a member of the plant family Cactaceae with 150 genera.
+Those numbers could change as updates are made on POWO.

 I ordered this Mammillaria senilis from a seller on Ebay called Succulent Depot on November 26.
 It was late at night, so might as well say they received the order on the 27th.
 The order confirmation said I would probably receive the plant on December 3, so I was surprised when it arrived on November 30.

 I knew it would be small, so when it arrived I wasn’t 100% shocked when it measured one 1″ tall x 1 1/2″ wide.
-It was in a 2″ pot so it still has a little growing to do before I have to ut it in a new pot.
-It was well well wrapped and made it to its new home safe and sound.
+It was in a 2″ pot so it still has a little growing to do before I have to put it in a new pot.
+It was well well-wrapped and made it to its new home safe and sound.